handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc_auctions.md

   "reveals": []
 }
 ```
-Once the open period ends, we can monitor the auction using `getauctioninfo`.
+Once the open period begins, we can monitor the auction using `getauctioninfo`.
 Use `hsd-rpc getnameinfo` to monitor a name prior to the start of bidding.

 Note, by default your wallet will not track an auction unless you have participated in some form (sendopen, sendbid).